 Directly connecting to the patient community—and not just those with diabetes—helps us better accomplish our public health mission.
 To that end, you will be hearing from us and hopefully see us more often.

 We are working directly with the public to more thoroughly incorporate the patient perspective into the review of medical devices.
 The FDA recently published guidance for FDA reviewers and industry describing what factors the FDA considers when making benefit-risk determinations about new devices.
-This outlines an approach that takes into account patients' tolerance for risks and perspectives on benefits.
-In May 2012 the FDA held a meeting specifically to discuss how patients define and perceive benefits and risks related to medical products and to discuss ways of collecting patient input.
+This outlines an approach that takes into account patients’ tolerance for risks and perspectives on benefits.
+In May 2012 the FDA

 We look forward to the next time we are able to talk with the DiabetesMine community at the next Innovation Summit.
 In the meantime, we are looking for new ways to connect with and communicate with the diabetes community.
-Please remember that you can stay up to date with FDA's work in this area by visiting our Diabetes Information web site.
+Please remember that you can stay up to date with FDA’s work in this area by visiting our

 Special thanks to Alberto, Stayce and Arleen.
-Wow again — to think the patient community could be on first-name basis with these folks ...
-They seem to be making some great progress, but there's still a long way to go, starting with the fact that the FDA's Diabetes Info pages are nearly impossible to find from the agency's home page.
-How are patients to even know where to begin?
+Wow again — to think the patient community could be on first-name basis with these folks … They seem to be making some great progress, but there’s still a long way to go, starting with the fact that the FDA’s Diabetes Info pages are nearly impossible to find from the agency’s

-If you've got specific ideas about helping the FDA communicate more closely with the D-community, and especially if you live nearby Washington, D.C., please give some thought to applying as an FDA patient representative.
-The more active involvement, the better!
+If you’ve got specific ideas about helping the FDA communicate more closely with the D-community, and especially if you live nearby Washington, D.C., please give some thought to applying as an

 ** NOTE to Readers: Don’t miss feedback on the Summit from the American Diabetes Association’s CEO Larry Hausner and Chief Medical Officer Dr. Robert Ratner posted last week on the ADA blog. **